Andy-wangke/Front_end/inAction/stackoverflow/README.md

-## Stackoverflow crawler
+# Stackoverflow crawler

 Spider for Stackoverflow clockIn Counter

 ## Process
-1) write script to open up stackoverflow clockIn
+1) write scheduled script to open up stackoverflow clockIn
-2) schedule job daily
+2) schedule job daily by windows scheduled tool
 3) after that,run the spider to retrieve counter and compare with previous counter
 4) retry script if neccessary